 In fact, this type of interaction between parent and child is so delicate that many parents use Northwest Educational Services for coaching in this area.
 Parents come to our office, sit down with Greg, and learn some ways to make these interactions more fruitful.
-To supplement this offering, Greg is now occasionally teaching classes on this and several other subjects related to parenting successful students.
+To supplement this offering, Greg and I offer a series of summer seminars on parenting successful students.

 For details or to schedule an appointment, please call or email Greg Smith at (206) 282-4637 or email@example.com.

 Chris Loper has been an academic coach for Northwest Educational Services since 2014.
 He also writes the popular self-improvement blog Becoming Better, so if you liked this article, head on over to becomingbetter.org and check out his other work.
 Chris also offers behavioral change coaching, helping busy adults with habit formation and productivity.
 He lives in Seattle, WA.

 1 Oakley, Barbara.
 A Mind for Numbers: How to Excel at Math and Science (Even if you Flunked Algebra).
 Penguin, 2014.